A Postcard from Nagorno-Karabakh (2024)

 In February 1921, an anti-Soviet rebellion broke out in the neighboring Armenian region of Syunik.
 Hoping to crush this rebellion and gain popular support, the Bolsheviks promised to cede Mountainous Karabakh to Soviet Armenia.
 The Caucasus Bureau even voted in favor of this decision on 4 July 1921.

 However, literally the next day, the decision was reversed.
 According to historian and Karabakh specialist Arsène Saparov, the reversal was primarily due to the fact that the rebellion in Syunik had just been successfully defeated.
 Moreover, the Azerbaijanis continued to remain in control of Mountainous Karabakh.
-Bolshevik Azerbaijani leader Nariman Narimanov used this circ*mstance, and Baku’s oil supplies, as leverage in arguing that the region should remain under Azerbaijani control.
+Bolshevik Azerbaijani leader Nariman Narimanov used this circumstance, and Baku’s oil supplies, as leverage in arguing that the region should remain under Azerbaijani control.

 Primarily interested in stabilizing and securing control of the region, the Bolsheviks accepted Azerbaijani control of Mountainous Karabakh, but granted the concession of local autonomy to the Armenian population.
 This resolution left both sides unsatisfied and ultimately led to the outbreak of violence at the end of the Soviet era and eventually war in the 1990s.